AmigaPorts/ACE/docs/tools/palette_conv.md

 When creating artwork for your game, it's recommended to:

 1. Use colors that work within Amiga's 12-bit color limitations (4 bits per channel)
-2. Limit your palette to the number of colors supported by your chosen bit depth
+1. Limit your palette to the number of colors supported by your chosen bit depth
-3. Consider the Extra-Half-Bright (EHB) mode if you need more colors with limited bitplanes

 ## CMake Integration